deepika-sundaram/Inventory-management/README.md

-# Inventory Management Mini-Project with Oracle, Unix, and Python
+# Inventory Management
 ## Project Overview
-This mini-project demonstrates an inventory management system using the Oracle database, Unix shell scripting, and Python.
+This project demonstrates an inventory management system using the Oracle database, Unix shell scripting, and Python.
 The project includes automating data transfer with a Unix script and generating inventory reports using a Python script.

 ## Project Goal
 Develop a system to: